History of the Jews in Costa Rica: History

+The first Ashkenazi Jew known to settle in Costa Rica and the founder of its Ashkenazi community, was Max Teitelbaum (also sometimes written as Taitelbaum), from Siedlce, Poland.
+After Max cut off his trigger finger to try to avoid being recruited into the Polish army (which sent Jews to the front lines, usually to their deaths), the Polish government was after him for recruitment and he had to flee in 1928, despite desperate pleas by his wife not to leave.
+He made it onto a ship from Hamburg to Argentina, but the boat was forced to stop in Port Limon on the Caribbean coast of Costa Rica after workers on the ship went on strike.
+While waiting in San José for a boat to take him the rest of the way to Argentina, he decided to remain in the country when he realized it had a relatively stable democratic government and his door-to-door sales business began to take off.
+After making money in the business, he bought tickets for family, relatives and then a number of friends and others.
+Reports are that a majority of the Ashkenazi Jews in Costa Rica stem from Max Teitelbaum's successful efforts to bring over as many Jews as he could.
+The last home of Max Teitelbaum is now the Spanish Embassy in San José.

+The first Orthodox synagogue was founded in San José under the name Shaarei Zion.
+Max Teitelbaum was one of the founders of the synagogue and his name was engraved at the top of the metal founders plaque in the synagogue's original location.

-Both communities usually remain separated with family unions only within the same ethnic line.
+Both the Ashkenazi and Sephardic communities usually remain separated with family unions only within the same ethnic line.
 An exception was the Fischel-Robles family, after the marriage of the Ashkenazi dentist Maximiliano Fischel Hirshberg with the Sephardic Ada Robles Sasso, family to the former Vice President Astrid Fischel Volio and the founders of the Fischel Pharmaceutical Corporation.

 Anti-semitic rhetoric became common after the first wave in the political discourse and media at the time.
 Notable anti-semites included Otilio Ulate Blanco, owner of the Diario de Costa Rica newspaper and future president, and poet Luis Dobles Segreda.
 During this period a local Nazi Party/Foreign Organization chapter (NSDAP/AO) was founded by a faction of the German and Italian communities.